-Nadine Dorries delays formal resignation leaving Rishi Sunak hanging
+Nadine Dorries ‘to delay resignation until summer recess’ in fresh headache for Sunak

 ‘We don’t want to wait around, we want to get on with these things,’ a Tory source said

-Nadine Dorries has delayed formally resigning as an MP which threatens to prolong the agony of a series of tough by-elections for Rishi Sunak.
+Nadine Dorries is set to delay her formal resignation as an MP until Parliament’s summer recess in a fresh headache for Rishi Sunak, it has emerged.

-The former culture secretary and Boris Johnson ally said on Friday she would step down from her Mid Bedfordshire seat “with immediate effect”, sparking a contest to replace her.
+The decision by the former culture secretary - who on Friday said she would quit “with immediate effect” - could delay a contest to replace her until autumn, in the run up to the Tory party conference.

-It came just hours before Mr Johnson’s own shock resignation, which was closely followed by another staunch ally Nigel Adams who also promised to quit.
+It poses a significant setback for the prime minister, prolonging the agony of a series of difficult by-elections for the Conservatives.

+Boris Johnson announced his own shock exit just hours after Ms Dorries said she would quit, while fellow Boris ally Nigel Adams also said he would step down.

-But while the former prime minister and Mr Adams completed the formal process of stepping down on Monday – Ms Dorries is yet to do so.
+But while the former prime minister and Mr Adams completed the formal process of resigning as MPs on Monday – Ms Dorries is yet to do so.

+Friends of Ms Dorries highlighted the case of Labour MP Rosie Cooper, who waited two months to formally resign after announcing she would go.
+One told the Daily Mail “it’s her prerogative when she decides to go”.

+“She's not going to give Sunak the convenience of three by-elections on the same day,” the friend added.

-Party leaders have been left frustrated, having wanted to minimise the potential fallout from the trio of by-elections.
+Party leaders have been left frustrated, having wanted to minimise the potential fallout from the three by-elections.

 They wanted to deal with the fallout – sparked by a row over Mr Johnson’s resignation honours list, and the ongoing Partygate probe into the former PM – as quickly as possible.